 Now this is a completely different sector since credentials are for people and certifications are for buildings.

-The LEED professional credentials need to be renewed every two years, both the LEED Green Associate and AP specialities.
+The LEED professional credentials need to be renewed every two years, both the LEED Green Associate and AP specialties.
+Having said that, LEED credentials last two years if not maintained through continuing education hours.
 But you don’t have to wait until the month it expires before you may renew them.
 If you have completed all of your continuing education hours (CE hours), you are eligible to renew your certification up to one year before the end of your reporting period.
 You can learn more how to earn free CE hours here.

 One of the best ways for LEED Green Associates to renew their CE hours is to become LEED AP holders, and you can begin that process with our free training on how to become a LEED AP.